 Broadly speaking, postgraduate coursework takes on a similar format to undergraduate study with lectures, tutorials, assignments and exams.

 A postgraduate research degree, however, will involve preparing a substantial piece of work, typically a thesis.

-Research candidates are trained in general research methodology to gain general transferable research skills.
+Research candidates are trained in general research methodology to gain transferable research skills.
 Previously this lead mainly to academic careers but increasingly industry have come to realise the applicable skills that research graduates have.

 You will need some research experience to undertake a postgraduate research degree.